pouriap/TinyRF/README.md

 void loop(){

 	const char* msg = "Hello from far away!";

+	//send function accepts an array of bytes as first argument
-	send((byte*)msg, strlen(msg));
+	//second argument is the length of the array send((byte*)msg, strlen(msg));

 	//make sure there's at least a MIN_TX_INTERVAL delay between transmissions
 	//otherwise the receiver's behavior will be undefined delay(MIN_TX_INTERVAL);

-	// alternatively you can provide a third argument to send a message multiple times
+	// you can provide a third argument to send a message multiple times
 	// this is for reliability in case some messages get lost in the way
-	// if you have error checking and sequence numbering enabled the getReceivedData() function
-	// will return TRF_ERR_DUPLICATE_MSG when receiving a duplicate, making it easy to ignore duplicates
-	// it is socially more responsible to use fewer repetition to minimize your usage of the bandwidth
 	// when sending multiple messages make sure you call getReceivedData() frequently in the receiver
 	// the receiver has a 256 byte FIFO buffer, if you send too many messages and/or if they are
-	// too long previous messages will get overwritten in the buffer sendMulti((byte*)msg, strlen(msg), 10);
+	// too long previous messages will get overwritten in the buffer

-	//note that even tho we are sending the same message with sendMulti, the first time the
-	//receiver doesn't detect it as a duplicate, because the sequence number is different
-	//but the other 9 messages sent with sendMulti will be detected as duplicate

-	delay(MIN_TX_INTERVAL);
-	send((byte*)"-----", 5);
+	// it is socially more responsible to use fewer repetition to minimize your usage of the bandwidth sendMulti((byte*)msg, strlen(msg), 10);

 	delay(1000);